 If your objective is to build a relationship with your audience, a brochure site relies on your visitor to call or email you, so you’re leaving the next move up to the customer.

-E-Commerce is an excellent tool for keeping costs low.
-As compared to the need for a physical storefront and all of the costs associated with it, E-commerce also helps businesses of all sizes expand their reach.
+Ecommerce websites are excellent tools for keeping costs low.
+As compared to the need for a physical storefronts and all of the costs associated with them, ecommerce sites help small businesses expand their reach.

-There is a lot that goes into the planning of your E-Commerce website.
-Design, the customer’s user experience, knowing how to maximize sales in real-time & inventory updates, to name just a few.
+However, there is a lot that goes into the planning of your ecommerce website...Design, the customer’s user experience, knowing how to maximize sales in real-time & inventory updates, to name just a few.

 Lead Generation Websites

-If you want to start crushing goals with your new website, first determine which category of site fits your needs and consider partnering with an agency or professional marketing firm to put your strategy in place!
+If you want to start crushing your sales goals, determine which category of website fits your needs and consider partnering with a marketing agency that can help you put a strategy in place!